k1rk3/digital-garden-jekyll-template/_pages/about.md

 ---

-I'm Kirke (/ˈkir.ke/), and here are my writings on topics I find interesting: linguistics, biosecurity, physics, and other things.
+I'm Kirke (/ˈkir.ke/), and this website hosts my writings on topics I find interesting: linguistics, biosecurity, physics, and other things.